Skip to main content

 An initial assessment transforms personal symptoms into a precise biochemical map, guiding the path to renewed wellness.

 The synthesis of these two pillars is where the process becomes truly personalized.
 Your narrative gives meaning to the numbers, and the numbers give biological credence to your narrative.
-For instance, the feeling of constant exhaustion is validated and explained by identifying low levels of or a dysregulated cortisol pattern.
+For instance, the feeling of constant exhaustion is validated and explained by identifying low levels of free testosterone or a dysregulated cortisol pattern.
 This integration is the foundational act of building a therapeutic partnership grounded in both scientific evidence and deep respect for your lived experience.

 • Symptom Analysis A structured review of physical, cognitive, and emotional symptoms provides qualitative data points.